 • exactly one visible sync key column per registered table

-• every registered table must define _sync_scope_id TEXT NOT NULL
+• every registered root and current partition/inheritance descendant must define _sync_scope_id TEXT NOT NULL and a non-null visible sync key

 • (_sync_scope_id, sync_key) must be unique